odysseuskir/voting-system/README.md

 # IMPORTANT End of new updates
 The Voting System will no longer get new updates, since the program has no bugs and there is no room for improvment from my part.
-If you want to optimize it feel free to do it and create a pull request.
-I will take it into consideration.

 # Voting System
 These are the files for the Voting System Python project.